 The admissions arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
 Admission applications from parents of children with special needs are processed according to the criteria outlined in the School's Admission Policy.
-Where 'the school is named in a Statement of Special Education Needs and a representative of the school has been involved in the review process that made this decision' the application is accepted on point 2 of the school admissions criteria.
+Where the school is named in an Education Health Care Plan school will have been consulted during the process that made this decision.